Acceptance of Deposits by the Companies

 Section 73: Prohibition of Acceptance of Deposits

-In order to accept deposits, there are certain conditions that should be complied with by a company, and the same are stated below:
+In order to accept deposits, certain conditions should be complied with by a company, and the same are stated below:

-- The members of the company should be issued with a circular stating the following details namely:
+2. The members of the company should be issued with a circular stating the following details, namely:

 iii.
 A copy of the circular should be filed with the ROC (Registrar of Companies) at least 30 days prior to the issue of such circular to the members.

-And in case of any defaults which have occurred, the company have made the same good and a total period of 5 years had elapsed since the date of making good such default.
+And in case of any defaults that have occurred, the company has made the same good, and a total period of 5 years has elapsed since the date of making good such default.

-- The company shall provide security (if any) for the deposits accepted and it shall take such steps for creation of charge on the property or assets of the company.
-And if no security has been provided then such deposits shall be shown as ‘Unsecured Deposits’ in all documents pertaining to the same.
+1. The company shall provide security (if any) for the deposits accepted, and it shall take such steps for the creation of a charge on the property or assets of the company.
+And if no security has been provided, then such deposits shall be shown as ‘Unsecured Deposits’ in all documents pertaining to the same.

-- The amount deposited in the Deposit Repayment Reserve Account shall not be utilized by the company for any purpose other than the repayment of such deposits.
+1. The company shall not utilize the amount deposited in the Deposit Repayment Reserve Account for such deposits.

-- A company shall not receive or accept deposits whether secured or unsecured, repayable on demand or within a period less than 6 months.
+2. A company shall not receive or accept deposits, whether secured or unsecured, repayable on demand or within less than 6 months.
 And the maximum period for which the deposit can be accepted cannot exceed 36 months (3 years).

-For example, a company accepted the deposit of INR 2,50,000 from its member on 1st April 2020.
-So, the earliest date of repayment allowed for this will be 30th of September 2020 (6 months), while the latest would-be 31st of March 2023 (3 years), which can be decided by the company as per their policies or norms with regard to the same.
+For example, a company accepted an INR 2,50,000 deposit from its member on April 1, 2020.
+Therefore, the latest date of repayment allowed for this will be September 30, 2020 (6 months).
+The latest date would be March 3 (or April 13, as the company can decide according to its policies or norms), which is the same as September 30.

-Companies Act has provided certain exceptions to this time period of 6 months if the company would want to raise funds for meeting any short-term requirements.
-Then the company can accept or renew deposits for repayment before 6 months subject to the following conditions:
+The Companies Act provides certain exemptions for the first six months, up to March 31, if a company wishes to raise funds to meet any short-term requirements.
+Then the company can accept or renew deposits for repayment before 6 months, subject to the following conditions:

 – Such deposits shall not exceed 10% of the aggregate of the paid-up share capital, free reserves, and securities premium account of the company; and